Introduction

 MQL-to-SQL-rate

-The share of total MQLs who becomes SQLs.
+The share of total MQLs who become SQLs.

 N